 Callery pear is a small to medium-sized tree with a compact, symmetrical, pyramidal or columnar shape that spreads to become oval with age.
 Many cultivars exist with slightly different characteristics; all contribute to the species' invasiveness.

-Leaves alternate, simple, generally oval, to 3 inches long, with rounded teeth, glossy green, turning orange, gold, red, pink and/or purple in fall.
+Leaves are alternate, simple, generally oval, to 3 inches long, with rounded teeth, glossy green, turning orange, gold, red, pink, and/or purple in fall.
 Some cultivars develop patterns of colored circles and spots in autumn.
 Leaves bob in the wind on long leaf stems.

-Bark gray-brown, smooth on young trees, splitting into scales with age.
+Bark is gray brown, smooth on young trees, splitting into scales with age.

-Twigs thornless in cultivated trees, but in wild types the twigs end in thorns.
+Twigs are thornless in cultivated trees, but in wild types (including trees that develop from sprouts of a tree that was felled), the twigs end in thorns.

 Flowers in early spring; abundant clusters of white flowers, 5-petaled, each to ¾ inch wide, unpleasant-smelling.